clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/telemetry-enable.rst

 Install the telemetry software bundle
 *************************************

-During the initial installation of |CL| you are requested to join the stability enhancement program and allow |CLOSIA| to collect anonymous reports to improve system stability.
-If you chose not to join this program at that time then the telemetry software bundle is not added to your system.
+During the initial installation of |CL|, you are requested to join the stability enhancement program and allow |CLOSIA| to collect anonymous reports to improve system stability.
+If you choose not to join this program, then the telemetry software bundle is not added to your system.

 To install the telemetry bundle, enter the following command as either the root user or with :command:`sudo` privileges: